codingwithIsioma/alx-low_level_programming/0x0B-malloc_free/README.md

 	Write a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

 	Prototype: char *_strdup(char *str);

+Task 2 - He who is not courageous enough to take risks will accomplish nothing in life

+	Write a function that concatenates two strings.

+	Prototype: char *str_concat(char *s1, char *s2);